 Female Poverty Rate

-The race most likely to be in poverty in Moscow is Hispanic, with 57.69% below the poverty level.
+The race most likely to be in poverty in Moscow is Multiple, with 47.80% below the poverty level.

 The race least likely to be in poverty in Moscow is Other, with NaN% below the poverty level.